ipc-lab/kaira/docs/contributing.rst

 We welcome your contributions to Kaira!
 Your involvement is essential to our project's growth and improvement.
 Contributions can include code, documentation, issue triage, tutorials, and community support.

-We adhere to the `Contributor Covenant Code of Conduct <../CODE_OF_CONDUCT.md>`.
+We adhere to the :ref:`code_of_conduct`.
 All contributors are required to uphold its principles of openness, respect, and collaboration.

 If you encounter issues or have suggestions, please:

 - Submit a ticket via the `GitHub Issue Tracker <https://github.com/ipc-lab/kaira/issues>`_
 - Open a pull request for feature enhancements or bug fixes
 - Email us at `yilmaselimfirat (at) gmail.com` for further inquiries